mkemper31/bash_scripts/README.md

 3. newproject.sh - Create a new Python Django project template, including instantiating a new app (name specified as part of the command string)

-4. setupserver.sh - Automates deployment of Java Spring Boot projects, assuming use of an Ubuntu 16.04 server.
+4. deployspring.sh - Automates deployment of Java Spring Boot projects, assuming use of an Ubuntu 16.04 server.

+5. deploymean.sh - Automates deployment of MEAN stack projects, assuming use of an Ubuntu 16.04 server.